PagesjaunesMobile/XCAssetGen/README.md

 # XCAssetGen
-Small utility to generate casser from folder
+Small utility to generate `.xcasset` from folder because copying a lot of pdf in XCode and edit them crash Xcode most of the time.

 # usage